sbehnfeldt/laravel8/README.md

 ### Lesson 59: Make the Newsletter Form Work
 Accept form submission, validate, add email address to mailchimp list, reply with success/error message

+### Lesson 60: Extract a Newsletter Service
+Move "Subscribe" functionality to a new service class